-The API to create widgets in SQL is as powerful as other languages.
-Following is an example of creating a text input widget.
+The API to create widgets in SQL is slightly different but as powerful as the APIs for the other languages.
+The following is an example of creating a text input widget.

 CREATE WIDGET TEXT y DEFAULT "10"

 The following cell creates a temporary table in R that we use to create a dropdown widget in SQL.

 CREATE WIDGET DROPDOWN cuts DEFAULT "Good" CHOICES select distinct cut from diamonds

-The default value specified when creating dropdown widgets must be one of the choices, and must be specified as a string literal.
-To access the current selected value of an input widget in SQL you can use a special UDF function in your query.
+The default value specified when you create a dropdown widget must be one of the selectable values and must be specified as a string literal.
+To access the current selected value of an input widget in SQL, you can use a special UDF function in your query.
 The function is

 getArgument().
 For example:

 select count(*) as numChoices, getArgument("cuts") as cuts from diamonds where cut = getArgument("cuts")

 Finally you can remove the widget with a SQL command:

 REMOVE WIDGET cuts